le0-VV/Cookieclicker-mac/README.md

 * Fetch the updated `style.css` file: `wget -O style.css http://orteil.dashnet.org/cookieclicker/style.css`
 * Fetch updated `js` files : `wget -N -i _jslist.txt -B http://orteil.dashnet.org/cookieclicker/`
 * Scan `index.html` for any new `<script src` and also `main.js` for any new local javascript (eg `Game.last.minigameUrl`).
 If there are new scripts, update the `_jslist.txt` accordingly.
-* In `main.js` there is a call to a remote script we need to modify:
-  * Look for `ajax('/patreon/grab.php'` and replace it with `ajax('grab.txt'`
-  * In the root: `wget -O grab.txt http://orteil.dashnet.org/patreon/grab.php`

 #### 5. Report update here :)